foatto/crud/README.md

 ### office: core, web, server, server_mvc

-Group of application modules implementing the project [Instruction Execution Control System] (http://crm.magnol.ru)
+Group of application modules implementing the project [Instruction Execution Control System](http://crm.magnol.ru)

 (in the process of being documented...)

 ### shop: core, web, server, server_mvc

-A group of application modules implementing the project [System of retail trade and warehouse accounting]
+A group of application modules implementing the project "System of retail trade and warehouse accounting"

 (in the process of being documented...)

 ### ts: core, web, server, server_mvc

-A group of application modules implementing the project [Control system for well dewaxing units "UDS-Techno"]
+A group of application modules implementing the project "Control system for well dewaxing units "UDS-Techno"

 (in the process of being documented...)